“Our vision is a Bradford district free of food poverty where people have access to affordable good food.”

-Feeding Bradford is a passionate and dedicated network of more than 40 organisations committed to ending hunger in the local community.
+Feeding Bradford and Keighley is a passionate and dedicated network of more than 70 organisations committed to ending hunger in the local community.
 The pilot aims to improve food crisis support, ensure that no child goes hungry over the school holidays, and raise awareness about the root causes of hunger amongst decision-makers.

 How we work

-Feeding Bradford has a membership exceeding 40 organisations which include charities, social enterprises, health providers, religious groups, housing associations, and community projects.
+Feeding Bradford and Keighley has a membership exceeding 70 organisations which include charities, social enterprises, health providers, religious groups, housing associations, and community projects.
 The pilot sits within Wellsprings Together Bradford, and activities are coordinated by Cathy Henwood.

-The local authority is actively involved, with public health officers assisting in project development, resourcing funding to sustain activities and food redistribution, and ensuring elected members are informed of Feeding Bradford’s work.
+The local authority is actively involved, with public health officers assisting in project development, resourcing funding to sustain activities and food redistribution, and ensuring elected members are informed of Feeding Bradford and Keighley’s work.
 The network meets on a quarterly basis with additional steering group meeting held as needed.

 What we’ve achieved